hangedmandesign/merrow/README.md

 # Merrow
-A randomizer/IPS patch generator for Quest 64, and also for generic binary editing use.

-***

-# What is Merrow?

 Merrow is a tool for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest.
 It's the first steps of a randomizer test.
-You'll need an IPS capable patching tool, like Lunar or Ninja.
+You'll need an IPS capable patching tool, like Lunar or Ninja, to apply the patches created by Merrow.
 If you don't know what that means, you probably don't need this.

 It also has an advanced function of being a universal clean IPS patch generator, for those who know what they're doing and just want to test some specific hex address writing.